 This course concentrates on the continuation of perfecting previously acquired skills.
-In addition, students will have the opportunity to rotate through and observe specialty areas such as angiography, MRI, mammography.
+In addition, students will have the opportunity to rotate through and observe specialty areas such as angiography, CT scanning and MRI.

 RADG 275 Radiographic Analysis II

 In this continuation of RADG-175, students learn to critique images performed by classmates and, in addition, learn how to present case studies relative to procedures.
 Correlation is made between patient history, radiographic views obtained, and technical factors utilized.